Kári Stefánsson

 Kári Stefánsson (Note: This is an Icelandic name.
 The last name is patronymic, not a family name; in Iceland he is referred to by the given name Kári, but internationally he may be referred to as Stefansson.) (born 6 April 1949) is an Icelandic neurologist and founder and CEO of Reykjavík-based biopharmaceutical company deCODE genetics.
 In Iceland he has pioneered the use of population-scale genetics to understand variation in the sequence of the human genome.
 His work has focused on how genomic diversity is generated and on the discovery of sequence variants impacting susceptibility to common diseases.
 This population approach has served as a model for national genome projects around the world and contributed to the realization of several aspects of precision medicine.

 Biography

 Kari Stefansson was born in 1949 in Reykjavík, Iceland.
 He was the second youngest of the five children of Sólveig Halldórsdóttir and Stefán Jónsson, a radio personality, writer and democratic socialist member of parliament.
 He completed his secondary education at Reykjavik Junior College and received his M.D. in 1976 and his Dr. med. in 1986 from the University of Iceland.
 He was married to Valgerður Ólafsdóttir from 1970 until her death on 11 November 2021.
 In June 2012, his daughter, Sólveig "Sóla" Káradóttir, married Dhani Harrison, son of the late George Harrison and his wife, Olivia Harrison.
-Stefansson says that he owes much to his brother, who suffers from schizophrenia.
+Stefansson says that he owes much to his brother, who has schizophrenia.
 He initially thought of becoming a writer, and attests to being a voracious reader.
 His favorite author is Isaac Bashevis Singer.